AmyShackles/jemstones/README.md

 GET https://jemstones.herokuapp.com/jum
 - Displays a list of users sorted from highest to lowest jumstones

 ### Slash command usage:
 ```
+/amystones <username of person you want to gift> <amount you want to gift>
 /colestones <username of person you want to gift> <amount you want to gift>
 /gerstones <username of person you want to gift> <amount you want to gift>
 /harrystones <username of person you want to gift> <amount you want to gift>